The following Op-Ed first appeared in the July 2018 issue of Dental Economics.

 What this means to me is that the practice of dentistry is changing to react to market dynamics.
 As clinicians, we all should strive to deliver the best care possible.
 As business owners, we have to determine how to do this while being able to operate successful and efficient practices.
 True fee-for-service practice is difficult to achieve because our patient population is increasingly part of insurance plans that require us to become participating providers.
 As we do that, reimbursement rates decrease.
 Corporate dental groups and DSOs have utilized economies of scale in order to leverage buying power and receive preferential pricing on everything from dental supplies to lab fees.
 They can also utilize scale to negotiate with insurance companies.
 As independent dental practitioners or even DDSOs, we have to examine how we approach the business of dentistry and continue to remain competitive.

 Being introspective of our operations is key to this.
-The emergence of is one tool that independent practices and DDSOs can utilize to help control overhead—from dental supplies, to implants, to lab fees.
+The emergence of dental group purchasing organizations (GPOs) is one tool that independent practices and DDSOs can utilize to help control overhead—from dental supplies, to implants, to lab fees.
 Greater facility utilization and operations practices such as improved coding efficiency, analysis of usual customary and reasonable fee schedules, and improved marketing are other pieces of the puzzle.

 We all had visions for what we wanted our practices and careers to look like.
 Some of us have been able to practice in that vision for our entire careers.
 With the changing economic forces and patient demographics, we have to be sensitive to our profession’s changing landscape and make modifications to our practices to continue to be successful.
 As doctors, employers, entrepreneurs, practitioners, and leaders, we have to collectively make choices and decisions to help steer our profession in the direction that we want it to go.
 We have to be proactive in our decisions so that we stay ahead of the winds of change and not be forced to react to the pressures that we face.